 Learn to differentiate the nine pulses of classical Chinese medicine to create cosmological balance.

-Refine the skill of perceiving the therapeutic direction and effects of Primary Respiration as chi.
+Refine skills of perceiving the therapeutic direction and effects of Primary Respiration as chi.

 Learn the new metabolism of the body.

-Deepen skills with dynamic stillness in the veins of cardiovascular system.
+Deepen into dynamic stillness in the veins of the cardiovascular system.